terraform-google-modules/terraform-example-foundation/4-projects/README.md

       }
       ```

-      > **IMPORTANT**: Take note that on your environment, you will need to update the URL's, and the gitlab_ prefixed variables.
+      > **IMPORTANT**: Take note that on your environment, you will need to update the URL's, and the gitlab_prefixed variables.
+      > **IMPORTANT**: The key name must be exactly the same as the repository_name

 1. See any of the envs folder [README.md](./business_unit_1/production/README.md) files for additional information on the values in the `common.auto.tfvars`, `development.auto.tfvars`, `nonproduction.auto.tfvars`, and `production.auto.tfvars` files.
 1. See any of the shared folder [README.md](./business_unit_1/shared/README.md) files for additional information on the values in the `shared.auto.tfvars` file.